sdao/iWaveOcean/USING.md

 *Clear All* button.
 Click this button to erase all saved simulation frames.

 *Start Frame*.
 The first frame of the saved simulation data.
+This value is specified in frames regardless of the current Time Configuration.
 This number may not match the "Sim Start" property if you have changed the "Sim Start" without re-simulating.

 *Simulated*.
 The number of frames simulated thus far.
+This value is specified in frames regardless of the current Time Configuration.
 This number may not match the "Sim Length" property if you have cancelled a simulation midway, or if you have changed the "Sim Length" property without re-simulating.